A guide to raw feeding your puppy

 • 10% plant matter and other healthy ingredients

 We recommend consulting with a holistic vet or canine nutritionist to help guide you with a complete and balanced homemade diet for your puppy.
+You can check out our Wild and Free range, which gives you a base to build your pet's bowl.

 Ingredient selection will change over the course of your pet’s life based on their age and activity.
 For example, fattier cuts of meat are great for growing puppies and active or working dogs.
 For less active or older dogs, you would be choosing leaner cuts of meat, lower in fat for your pet.